Make classroom instruction reviewable for the first time ever

 Record classes

-While Lessonbank makes lecture capture as simple as hitting the record button, teachers have the option of including two valuable features:
+Lessonbank makes lecture capture as simple as hitting the record button.
+But before you do, you have the option of including two valuable features:

-First, teachers can include live captions in multiple languages to assist students during the live stream.
+First, you can include live captions in multiple languages to assist students during the live stream.

-Second, teachers can auto-generate a text transcript of the lecture for students.
+Second, you can auto-generate a text transcript of the lecture for students.
 Combining a transcript with the lecture video offers a powerful form of multi-sensory learning that can drastically improve learning and comprehension.

-And if teachers are ever uncomfortable on camera, they can turn off the camera altogether and simply share their screen and audio--which still provides a great remote learning experience (and in some cases a better experience)
+And if teachers are uncomfortable on camera, they can turn off the camera altogether and simply share their screen and audio--which still provides a great remote learning experience.

 Archive and share classes

-When class is over, Lessonbank automatically archives the video for teachers in their own personal archive.
+When class is over, Lessonbank automatically archives the video for teachers and students in their own personal archive.

 Teachers can search their archive of past classes to find videos that are helpful in remediating truant and struggling students.